-Treatment depends on how severe your cystocele is and whether you have any related conditions, such as a uterus that slips into the vaginal canal (prolapsed uterus).
 Mild cases — those with few or no obvious symptoms — typically don't require treatment.
 You could opt for a wait-and-see approach, with occasional visits to your doctor to see if your prolapse is worsening, along with self-care measures, such as exercises that strengthen your pelvic floor muscles.

-- Pessary.
+- A supportive device (pessary).
 A vaginal pessary is a plastic or rubber ring inserted into your vagina to support the bladder.
 Your doctor or other care provider fits you for the device and shows you how to clean and reinsert it on your own.
 Many women use pessaries as a temporary alternative to surgery, and some use them when surgery is too risky.

 - Estrogen therapy.
-Your doctor may recommend using estrogen — usually a vaginal cream, pill or ring — if you've already experienced menopause.
+Your doctor may recommend using estrogen — usually a vaginal cream, pill or ring — especially if you've already experienced menopause.
 This is because estrogen, which helps keep pelvic muscles strong, decreases after menopause.

 When surgery is necessary

-If you have noticeable, uncomfortable symptoms, the cystocele may require surgery.
+If you have noticeable, uncomfortable symptoms, anterior prolapse may require surgery.

 - How it's done.
-Often, the surgery is performed vaginally and involves lifting your prolapsed bladder back into place, removing extra tissue, and tightening the muscles and ligaments of your pelvic floor.
+Often, the surgery is performed vaginally and involves lifting the prolapsed bladder back into place, removing extra tissue, and tightening the muscles and ligaments of the pelvic floor.
 Your doctor may use a special type of tissue graft to reinforce vaginal tissues and increase support if your vaginal tissues seem very thin.

-If you're thinking about becoming pregnant, delay surgery until after you're done having children.
+If you're thinking about becoming pregnant, your doctor may recommend that you delay surgery until after you're done having children.
 Using a pessary may help relieve your symptoms in the meantime.
-The benefits of surgery can last for many years, but there's some risk of cystocele recurrence — which may mean another surgery at some point.
+The benefits of surgery can last for many years, but there's some risk of recurrence — which may mean another surgery at some point.

 Dealing with incontinence

-- McPhee SJ, et al. Current Medical Diagnosis & Treatment 2012.
-51st ed.
-New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/content.aspx?aID=9026.
-Accessed Feb.
-14, 2012.
+- Papadakis MA, et al. Current Medical Diagnosis & Treatment 2014.
+53rd ed.
+New York, N.Y.: The McGraw-Hill Companies; 2014. http://accessmedicine.mhmedical.com/book.aspx?bookId=330.
+Accessed July 30, 2014.

 - Urinary incontinence in women.
 National Kidney and Urologic Diseases Information Clearinghouse. http://kidney.niddk.nih.gov/kudiseases/pubs/uiwomen/.
 Accessed July 30, 2014.

 - Hagen S, et al. Conservative prevention and management of pelvic organ prolapse in women.
-Cochrane Database of Systematic Reviews. http://www.thecochranelibrary.com/view/0/index.html.
-Accessed Feb.
-14, 2012.
+Cochrane Database of Systematic Reviews. http://onlinelibrary.wiley.com/doi/10.1002/14651858.CD003882.pub4/abstract.
+Accessed July 30, 2014.

 - Bladder prolapse (cystocele).
-American Urological Association Foundation. http://www.urologyhealth.org/urology/index.cfm?article=118.
+Urology Care Foundation. http://www.urologyhealth.org/urology/index.cfm?article=118.
 Accessed July 30, 2014.